If you’ve been involved in marketing for more than two minutes, chances are you’ve come across a buyer persona before.

 Create practical personas, not crystal balls

-What your organisation needs is a practical persona to inform its marketing story… Not a crystal ball that promises everything, and delivers nothing.
+What your organization needs is a practical persona to inform its marketing story… Not a crystal ball that promises everything, and delivers nothing.

 You need a cheat sheet, a tangible guide for refreshing your team on the target customer… Not a three-page document bogged down in redundant fluff.